SicariusBlack/mic-drop-results/README.md

 - Any texts in the presentation that follow the format `{column_name}` will be replaced with the corresponding value from the `column_name` column
 - It is fine to have columns that will not appear on the slides and vice versa, a textbox with `{column_name}` that does not have a column named `column_name` will be left as is.
 They will not throw an error.
 - `{r}` will be replaced with the rank of the contestant in that round

+### Tips and tricks
+Some tips as well as tricks to avoid certain issue that may appear.

+- You can design your templates somewhere else (Google Slides or a PPTX file, for example) and copy the slides to the PPTM file
+- Please do not copy text and use the paste-and-keep-text-only feature.
+Copy the whole textbox or type everything again yourself or the program will not replace the text that you have just pasted.
+I ran into this issue once and there is no fix for it.

 <h2 align="center">Advanced Guides</h2>